Southern New Hampshire University

 Text

-It is recommended to use 12pt (16px) size fonts for body text.
+It is recommended to use 12pt (point) size fonts for body text.

 Typefaces that are used in the chart also impact accessibility.
 It can make a difference for people with poor vision, learning disabilities, aphasia, dyslexia, or low adult literacy.